 Definition and Purpose

-A Business Lasting Power of Attorney is defined by its specific focus on business-related decisions, distinguishing it from other types of Lasting Powers of Attorney.
-Its primary purpose is to grant authority to an appointed attorney to make financial decisions on behalf of the business owner, ensuring that the business can continue to operate without interruption.
+A Business LPA is defined by its specific focus on business-related decisions, distinguishing it from a general property and financial affairs LPA that covers personal finances.
+Its primary purpose is to grant authority to your appointed attorney to make financial and operational decisions on behalf of your business, ensuring the company can continue to function without interruption.

 Differences from Ordinary Power of Attorney